 Having or expecting to graduate from a bachelor's/master's degree in mathematics or computer science with a substantial theoretical content and a high GPA.
 Normally, I expect you to rank in the top 5-10%;

-Having research experience, e.g. internships or publications, in theoretical computer science or related areas in maths, e.g. combinatorics or computational algebra;
+Having research experience, e.g. internships or publications, in theoretical computer science or related areas in math, e.g. combinatorics or computational algebra;

-Providing strong recommendation letters from one or more professors in these areas;
+Providing strong recommendation letters from one or more respected professors in these areas;

 Having a medal in one of the major national or international Olympiads and competitions in mathematical problem-solving or programming, e.g. IMO, IOI, IMC, ICPC, or alternatively providing a link to a competitive programming profile, e.g. on codeforces or topcoder, with a high rating;